garuda-linux/pkgbuilds/README.md

   - Run the `lint.sh` script via `bash ./.ci/lint.sh` check the code
   - Automatically apply certain suggestions via `bash ./ci/lint.sh apply`
 - Commit using a [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/#summary) and push any changes back to your fork.
-  - The [commitizen](https://github.com/commitizen-tools/commitizen) application helps with creating a fitting commit message, you can install it via [pip](https://pip.pypa.io/) as there is currently no package in Arch repos: `pip install --user -U Commitizen`.
+  - The [commitizen](https://github.com/commitizen-tools/commitizen) application helps with creating a fitting commit message.
+    You can install it via [pip](https://pip.pypa.io/) as there is currently no package in Arch repos: `pip install --user -U Commitizen`.
     Then proceed by running `cz commit` in the cloned folder.
 - [Create a new merge request at our main repository](https://gitlab.com/garuda-linux/pkgbuilds/-/merge_requests/new).
 - Check if any of the pipeline runs fail and apply eventual suggestions.